wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 ## What is it?

-Eden Proejct is a Tauri-based (Rust + React) desktop app that brings a ChatGPT-like experience, but 100% local via Ollama.
+Eden Project is a Tauri-based (Rust + React) desktop app that brings a ChatGPT-like experience, but 100% local via Ollama.

 ## Key Features